 Related: The 9 Deadliest Viruses on Earth

-The cause of the infections remains unknown, but the Wuhan Municipal Health Commission has ruled out "influenza, avian influenza, adenovirus infection and other common respiratory diseases" as potential culprits, according to TK.
+The cause of the infections remains unknown, but the Wuhan Municipal Health Commission has ruled out "influenza, avian influenza, adenovirus infection and other common respiratory diseases" as potential culprits.
 "At this point, severe acute respiratory syndrome coronavirus is not yet confirmed or excluded as the cause of the outbreak," said Gauden Galea, WHO's representative in China, AFP reported.

 In response to speculation about a SARS outbreak, the Wudan police announced Wednesday (Jan.
 1) that eight individuals had been punished for "publishing or forwarding false information on the internet without verification," the AFP added.